 Analyst Note| Richard Hilgert |

 Narrow-moat Autoliv, supplier of air bags, seat belts, and steering wheels to the global auto industry, reported fourth-quarter earnings per share before special items of $2.19, $0.26 better than the FactSet sell-side consensus estimate of $1.39 by $0.19 but was $2.60 above the COVID-19-affected loss per share of $1.40 reported last year.
 The microchip shortage, which caused sporadic customer production changes, and higher raw material costs both contributed to the underperformance.
 Revenue nearly doubled from the year-ago period, up $1.0 billion to $2.0 billion, due to pandemic-related industrywide shutdowns last year.
 Excluding the positive currency effect, organic revenue was up 13%, significantly outperforming a roughly 2% increase in global light-vehicle production by nearly 11 percentage points with all major regions contributing to the outperformance.
-Owing to management’s improved outlook for the full year as well as the time value of money since our last update, we expect to raise our fair value estimate by $5 to $85.
-Autoliv shares trade at a 1% premium to our expected fair value.
+Autoliv stock was bid 5% higher on the results and on management’s positive 2021 outlook.
+The 3-star-rated shares currently trade at a 10% premium to our $85 fair value estimate.